 Chemical element

-Why is Benzene
+Why is Delocalised

 so special?

-Benzene can be visualised in multiple ways as seen above:
+Delocalised can be visualised in multiple ways as seen above:

-Benzene has the 4th bond pair from each carbon atom in a delocalized electron cloud.
+Delocalised has the 4th bond pair from each carbon atom in a delocalized electron cloud.
 A delocalized electron cloud means the movement of the electrons is spread out over several atoms rather than being confined to a single bond or location and the cloud's freedom of movement of the electrons occur.

-Delocalised seem strange.
+BNZ images seem strange.

 BNZ image